geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 Next we need to configure pygeoapi by inserting the snippet below into the pygeoapi config file `pygeoapi/docker.config.yml`.
-This effectively enables publishing the file `greater_hyderabad_municipal_corporation_ward_boundaries.geojson` as OGC API - Features using the ES backend provider.
+This effectively enables publishing the file `greater_hyderabad_municipal_corporation_ward_boundaries.geojson` as OGC API - Features using the Elasticsearch backend provider.

 ``` {.yaml linenums="1"}
     greater_hyderabad_municipal_corporation_ward_boundaries: